EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

   Art by Pedro Medeiros
 ```

+If you don't define this dialog ID, the credits page will be skipped.

 #### The "Return to Lobby" option

 When using a Chapter Panel Trigger, you can make a "Return to Lobby" button appear in the pause menu.
 This depends on the "return to lobby mode" you set on the chapter panel trigger: